Herpes Simplex Viruses

-- Be aware that nonoxynol-9, the chemical spermicide used in gel and foam contraceptive products and some lubricated condoms, does not protect against sexually transmitted diseases.
+- Be aware that nonoxynol-9, the chemical spermicide used in gel and foam contraceptive products and some lubricated condoms, does not protect against sexually transmitted diseases (STDs).

 When genital herpes symptoms do appear, they are usually worse during the first outbreak than during recurring attacks.
 During an initial outbreak:

-- Symptoms usually appear within 1 - 2 weeks after sexual exposure to the virus.
+- Symptoms usually appear within 1 to 2 weeks after sexual exposure to the virus.

-- The first signs are a tingling sensation in the affected areas, (genitalia, buttocks, thighs), and groups of small red bumps that develop into blisters.
+- The first signs are a tingling sensation in the affected areas (genitalia, buttocks, and thighs), and groups of small red bumps that develop into blisters.

-- Over the next 2 - 3 weeks, more blisters can appear and rupture into painful open sores.
+- Over the next 2 to 3 weeks, more blisters can appear and rupture into painful open sores.